 In this release we have moved the main page you used to see in the very first version of Power BI Documenter to the “Report” tab.

-Previously we had a “M Scripts” button on the lower section of the files buttons in the “Files” page.
-Some of you found it confusing so we moved the “M Scripts” from buttons to the “M Scripts” tab.
+We also had a “M Scripts” button on the lower section of the files buttons in the “Files” page.
+Some of you found it confusing so we moved the “M Scripts” from buttons to new “M Scripts” tab.

-This tab inclued lots of information relevant to your Power BI report.
-In July 2018 release you’ll see some changes in the charts and some new features listed below:
+This tab include lots of information relevant to your Power BI report.
+In July 2018 release you see some changes in the charts and some new statistical information listed below:

-- No. of Tables, No. of Measures and No. of Columns: New analitical cards added to the “Reports” tab showing number of tables, number of columns and number of measures used in your Power BI visuals
+- No. of Tables, No. of Measures and No. of Columns: New analytical cards added to the “Reports” tab showing number of tables, number of columns and number of measures used in your Power BI report

 - Some enhancements in two charts, “Number of visuals by report pages” and “Number of visuals by visual types”: